History of education in Wales (1870–1939): University colleges

-In 1872 the University College of Wales, Aberystwyth was opened.
-The students, who were mainly aged 14 to 25, were often ill-prepared for university.
-This was especially true of those studying science.
-Jones and Roderick argued that this reflected the mediocre nature of secondary education in Wales at the time.
-Some older men also came to study, these were frequently farmers who studied agriculture.
-Women were initially allowed to study music at the college, but this situation caused much annoyance among male academics and ended in 1878.

-In 1880 the Aberdare Committee recommended the creation of two university colleges in North and South Wales funded by the government.
-This led to the creation of the University College of South Wales and Monmouthshire, Cardiff and University College in North Wales, Bangor in 1883.
-The original university college gained its own grant in 1886.
-Initially the colleges were affiliated with the University of London.
-In 1893 the University of Wales was established as an overarching university for the colleges with the power to issue degrees.
-By 1900 the colleges were teaching a wide range of subjects relating to the arts and sciences.
-However they remained heavily reliant on the state and had less success with developing a technological curriculum.
+In 1880, the Aberdare Committee recommended establishing two government-funded university colleges in North and South Wales.
+Accordingly, the University College of South Wales and Monmouthshire, Cardiff, was founded in 1883, followed by the University College of North Wales, Bangor, in 1884.
+The original university college at Aberystwyth received its own government grant in 1886.
+Initially, the colleges were affiliated with the University of London but, in 1893, the University of Wales was established as a federal university with the authority to award degrees.
+By 1900, the colleges offered a broad range of arts and science subjects.
+They nevertheless remained heavily dependent on state funding and achieved only limited success in developing technological courses.

-The three university colleges were admitting women by the middle of the 1880s, having established separate university halls of residence where female students were closely supervised.
+Women were initially excluded from the first college, although support for their admission soon emerged.
+In 1874, Joseph Parry was appointed to teach music to mixed-sex classes; this arrangement caused some discomfort within the college.
+Facing financial difficulties in the late 1870s, the college decided to restrict music instruction to male art students.
+By the mid-1880s, all three university colleges admitted women.
+They established separate halls of residence in which female students were closely supervised.
+(Note: Students were sometimes disciplined for socialising with members of the opposite sex.
 An occasion in 1898 of male and female students at the Aberystwyth college briefly greeting each other through a window became known in the newspapers as the "Romeo and Juliet" affair.
-The woman was stopped from living at the college and the man was suspended from his course for several months, a decision that received a negative reaction from the other students.
-(Note: 200 of them formed a mock "funeral procession" as he left the college.)
-In a separate incident in 1901, two students were expelled for meeting away from the college and holding hands.
-Separation of the sexes was a form of reassurance for worried parents and reflective of a wider trend in this period as women were gaining more of a role in public life.
-Some supporters of higher education for women argued that it could give them access to professions and financial independence.
-However, the emphasis was often more on the perceived benefits better educated women could bring to the family home.
-In 1900, 38% of university students in Wales were women, a much larger percentage than in England or Scotland.
-A majority of these women were students at Day Training Departments at the university colleges, which offered teacher training.
+The woman was stopped from living at the college and the man was suspended from his course for several months.
+This decision received a negative reaction from the other students; 200 of them formed a mock "funeral procession" as he left the college.
+In a separate incident in 1901, two students were expelled for meeting away from the college and holding hands.)
+Some advocates of higher education for women argued that it would provide access to professions and greater financial independence; however, greater emphasis was often placed on the perceived benefits that better-educated women could bring to family life.
+In 1900, women made up 38 per cent of university students in Wales, a substantially higher proportion than in England or Scotland.
+Most were enrolled in the university colleges' Day Training Departments, which provided teacher training.